YibinWu/yibinwu.github.io/_pages/about.md

 **A Comparison of Three Measurement Models for the Wheel-mounted MEMS IMU-based Dead Reckoning System** [[PDF]](http://i2nav.cn/ueditor/jsp/upload/file/20210905/1630804728655046341.pdf)

-**Yibin Wu**, Xiaoji Niu, Jian Kuang, **IEEE Transations on Vehicular Technology**, 2021
+**Yibin Wu**, Xiaoji Niu, Jian Kuang, **IEEE Transactions on Vehicular Technology**, 2021

-- A thorough and complete comparison on three different measurement models (vehicle velocity information obtained from the wheel-mounted IMU) in Wheel-INS with both theoretical analysis and experimental illustration.
+- A thorough and complete comparison of three different measurement models (vehicle velocity information obtained from the wheel-mounted IMU) in Wheel-INS with both theoretical analysis and experimental illustration.
 </div>
 </div>